International Design Patent Protection: Developing a Global IP Strategy

 - What are the significant differences between the U.S. and other jurisdictions' approaches to design patent applications?

-- What steps should counsel take when drafting U.S. design patent applications to maximize protection around the world?
+- What steps should counsel take when drafting U.S. design patent applications to maximize protection worldwide?

 Sterne Kessler Goldstein & Fox